-Hospitals throughout the Commonwealth have been providing emergency care throughout the COVID-19 pandemic.
-Since the springtime, hospitals and other healthcare facilities now provide the full spectrum of healthcare services, including preventive and wellness care, and are required to adhere to the policies put in place under the EOHHS’ Reopening Guidance.
+Hospitals throughout the Commonwealth have been providing acute medical care throughout the COVID-19 pandemic.
+Since May, hospitals and other healthcare facilities now provide the full spectrum of healthcare services, including preventive care, and are required to adhere to the policies put in place under the Commonwealths’ Reopening Guidance.

-To continue to prepare for a potential second surge, the state is actively monitoring multiple public health and healthcare indicators, including testing capacity, COVID test positivity rate, new COVID cases and hospitalizations, COVID mortality, and the number of hospitals using surge capacity.
-As influenza season approaches, the state is also closely monitoring influenza indicators and prepared to address both epidemics as necessary.
+The state is actively monitoring multiple public health and healthcare indicators, including testing capacity, COVID test positivity rate, new COVID cases and hospitalizations, COVID mortality, and the number of hospitals using surge capacity.
+As flu season continues, the state is also closely monitoring flu indicators and prepared to address both COVID-19 and flu illness as necessary.